jadecobra/python_tdd_exercises/DICTIONARIES.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

-- let's try the same using a set as a key
+- let us try the same using a set as a key
     ```python
     def test_creating_dictionaries_with_sets_as_keys(self):
         {{1, 2}: "BOOM"}